chrisnoonan98675/site/xl-deploy/how-to/how-do-application-dependencies-work.markdown

 4. ShoppingCart 2.0: Inventory 1.5 and PaymentOptions 2.1 both depend on ShoppingCart.
 XL Deploy selects the highest version that satisfies both of their requirements, which is ShoppingCart 2.0.

 5. WebsiteFront-End 2.0: ShoppingCart 2.0 requires WebsiteFront-End 2.0, so XL Deploy selects that version.

+### Updating a deployed application

+You can easily update a deployed application to a new version.
+For example, to update the Inventory application to version 1.9:

+1. Under **Environments** in the Deployment Workspace, right-click Inventory 1.5 and select **Update**.
+2. Under **Packages**, locate Inventory 1.9 and drag it to the left side of the deployment workspace.
+3. Click **Execute** to execute the deployment.

+This deployment is possible because Inventory 1.9 satisfies the CustomerProfile dependency on Inventory `[1.0,2.0)`.
+Updating Inventory to a version such as 2.1 is not possible, because 2.1 does not satisfy the dependency.

 ## Remaining items